Alvaro Načinović

-Alvaro Načinović (born 22 March 1966 in Rijeka) is a former Croatian handball player who competed for Yugoslavia and Croatia respectively.
+Alvaro Načinović (born 22 March 1966) is a former Croatian handball player who competed for Yugoslavia and Croatia respectively.

 He played for his hometown club Zamet Rijeka with whom he entered into the Yugoslav First League in 1987 after winning the Second League in Kać.
 The same year he won the IHF Men's Junior World Championship with Yugoslavia U-21 in his club's home venue in Rijeka.
 Yugoslavia beat Spain in the final.

 In 1992 Načinović played for RK Zagreb Loto with whom he won the European Champions Cup.
 He also spent six years in Slovenia playing for RK Pivovarna Laško Celje with a brief season at Zamet before coming to RK Crikvenica.
 Načinović spent five years in Crikvenica before retiring in 2006.